Jakobovski/angular-validator/README.md

 This feature is not yet built, feel free to contribute.

 **What if I want to disable the submit button if the form is invalid?**
-You can add `ng-disabled='myFormName.$invalid'` on the submit button.
+You can add `ng-disabled='formName.$invalid'` on the submit button.

 ## CONTRIBUTING